-- Users may review change events within a PagerDuty service’s Recent Activity timelines during incident triage or hypercare.
-They can also see recent changes on incidents of that service, and navigate across all changes in a comprehensive list of Recent Changes across all services.
+- Users may review change events within a PagerDuty service’s Recent Activity timeline during incident triage or hypercare.
+They can also see recent changes on the service’s incidents, and navigate across all changes in a comprehensive list of Recent Changes across all services.

 In PagerDuty: This integration requires a Manager base role or higher to configure.

 In GitHub: This integration requires an Admin role to configure.

 - When a GitHub pull request is closed and the branch is merged, a webhook will be sent to the endpoint of the integrated PagerDuty service.

 - These events will be viewable as change events in the service’s Recent Activity timeline on incidents associated with that service, and in a global list of all change events.

 - In the PagerDuty web application, navigate to Services Service Directory and click the name of your preferred service.